I was not ready for what this year became. I suspect you, reader, were not either.

 However, I also found 4 gray hairs.
 That is not acceptable.
 Thanks a lot, 2020!

 I’ve struggled to find the words to properly summarize the last 12 months, which is why this is being posted in late December.
-This wasn’t a milestone birth year where I gained no new superpowers nor did I become eligible for any new life perks.
-The intent of these annual birthday/end of year blog posts has been to discern what themes were most prevalent in my life and to pause & reflect.
+This wasn’t a milestone birth year where I gained new superpowers nor did I become eligible for any new life perks.
+The intent of these annual birthday/end-of-year blog posts has been to discern what themes were most prevalent in my life and to pause & reflect.